Faculty of Health Care and Nursing

 United States (Portland) Nursing Training (About 10 days)

+Nursing training is conducted at the University of Miami in Florida, USA for about 10 days.
 Nursing training in Miami includes simulation studies at the University of Miami Simulation Hospital and clinical training at affiliated and related hospitals.
 The purpose of this program is to provide a global perspective on nursing through experiences of the actual conditions of nursing in the United States.

 United States (Miami) Nursing Training (About 10 days)日間)